jsplumb/jsplumb/doc/wiki/miscellaneous-examples.md

 <pre>
 jsPlumb.repaintEverything();
 </pre>
-- Detach every connection that the given instance of jsPlumb is managing
+- Delete every connection that the given instance of jsPlumb is managing
 <pre>
-jsPlumb.detachEveryConnection();
+jsPlumb.deleteEveryConnection();
 </pre>
-- Detach all connections from "window1"
+- Delete all connections to/from "window1"
 <pre>
-jsPlumb.detachAllConnections("window1");
+jsPlumb.deleteConnectionsForElement("window1");
 </pre>
 - Remove all Endpoints for the element 'window1', deleting their Connections.
 <pre>